MehulVaidya634/House-_prices_regression/README.md

 3.predicting the traget variable.

+4.Training ridge and lasso resgression.

 ## Results.

-1.The trained model got the accuracy of 87.80%
+1.The linear regreesion model got the r2_score of 87.80%

+2.ridge and lasso regression model gave r2_score of 89.47%.